 Due to multi-year crystallizations in our credit and real estate funds, we may recognize discretionary bonus expense as incentive is generated at the fund level but before we recognize the related incentive income.
+As our discretionary cash bonuses are generally determined based on fund performance in a given year, there may be differences in the timing of when bonuses are accrued and when the corresponding incentive income is recognized, particularly for performance generated on our longer-term AUM and AUM that have annual incentive income crystallization dates other than at year-end.
+In the fourth quarter we recognize discretionary bonuses, which are largely based on current year fund performance regardless of the year in which incentive income is recognized.
+It is best to look at our compensation ratio on incentive income over a multi-year period given the difference in timing of these line items.
 For additional information on incentive income recognized at fund level but not yet recognized by us see "-Longer-Term AUM and Accrued Unrecognized Incentive Income" for additional information.
 We generally pay our bonuses in January of the year following the year in which bonuses were accrued.